Where To Sell An Engagement Ring

 So we wondered: How should you sell fine jewelry online?
 After some research, we put together a list of the best sites to sell your engagement ring.
 These companies make the process easy, include free and insured shipping, and do all the legwork – including expensive appraisals.

-An Independent Jeweler
+A Local Independent Jeweler

 Another sales route is to visit an independent jeweler.
 Chances are good you can find a store in your town.
 If you’re in New York City walk through the Diamond District in Midtown Manhattan to find dozens of choices.
 Philadelphia and Los Angeles have jewelry districts.